 If there are cosmetic deformities of the nose, the surgery may be combined with rhinoplasty — a procedure then called a septorhinoplasty.

 The deviated portion of the septum is removed leaving a straighter and better functioning nasal cavity.
 If a full septorhinoplasty is conducted, a week or two of swelling and bruising afterward is normal.
-If just the septoplasty was performed there will be little or no swelling on the outside of the nose.
+If just the septoplasty was performed, there will be little or no swelling on the outside of the nose.

-Some very rare conditions include:
+Some very rare complications of septoplasty include:

 - Nasal septum perforation.

-- Septal haematoma and septal abscess.
+- Septal hematoma and septal abscess.

-- Adhesions and synachiae.
+- Adhesions and

 - Saddle nose.